 Daniel Stid is the Program Director of U.S. Democracy at the William and Flora Hewlett Foundation.
-He leads the Madison Initiative, an 8-year, $150 million dollar grant-making effort that seeks to support the key values and institutions of U.S. democracy–in particular Congress, the first branch of government–in our polarized age.
+He leads the foundation’s grantmaking to support the key values and institutions of U.S. democracy–in particular Congress, the first branch of government–in our polarized age.

 Previously, Daniel was a partner at The Bridgespan Group, a nonprofit consultancy, where he helped coordinate the organization’s work with federal, state, and local government agencies and advised nonprofit and foundation clients supporting children, youth, and families.
 Earlier, Daniel worked as a management consultant at the Boston Consulting Group, where he helped initiate BCG’s work with the U.S. government and advised private sector clients.
 Daniel began his career as a political scientist teaching at Wabash College and served as a Congressional Fellow on the staff of the House Majority Leader.
 He is the author of The President as Statesman: Woodrow Wilson and the Constitution.

 A graduate of Hope College, he holds an MPhil in politics from Oxford University and a doctorate in government from Harvard University.
 Daniel is proud to have been commissioned an honorary Kentucky Colonel for his service to the Commonwealth.